 What is an autonomous delivery drone?

-An autonomous delivery drone is an unmanned aerial vehicle that can transport packages using GPS, sensors, and artificial intelligence without human control.
+An autonomous delivery drone is an unmanned aircraft that uses software, sensors, and GPS to transport goods without direct human control during the flight.

 Conclusion